Kimia65/Self-supervised-MSDKI/README.md

 Files 1, 2, 3 and 4 only show the coding done for one of the scans ( 111312 ) but the same codes can be replicated for the other scans as well, you just have to load in the different HCP data.

+(The data path for loading in HCP data assumes it has been saved in a file called diffusion, it has to be changed depending on the path of the saved file)

 File 1 shows how to load the HCP data for one of the scans and creat and save the X-train for it which is needed for self supervised learning.

 File 2 contains the code for self-supervised learning.